Wedding registries evolve from dishes to dolphins

-NEW YORK When Ryan Frailich and Stephanie Hinton were getting married last year, the last thing in the world they wanted were gifts of butter dishes or cutlery sets.
+NEW YORK (Reuters) - When Ryan Frailich and Stephanie Hinton were getting married last year, the last thing in the world they wanted were gifts of butter dishes or cutlery sets.

 So the New Orleans couple asked guests instead to sponsor elements of their dream honeymoon trip to New Zealand.
 Invitees could buy things such as bike rentals for cruising around the country's picturesque south island, or dinner for two by the stunning Milford Sound.